Koharix/PubgArchiver/README.md

 # PubgArchiver
-Hello and welcome to my project.
-If you are here it is probably because you are looking for something else, anyway!
+Hello and welcome to my project!

+(If you are here it is probably because you are looking for something else)

-PubgArchiver is slated to be a simple Python api script to grab a player's recent PUBG match history and store the stats of a given player for every match within recent match history and store that information into Google Sheets.
-This project is intended to automate the process of storing a player's PUBG match history storage (pubg likes to reset match history, and stat tracking pubg websites don't give you all the information or in a format I like)
+PubgArchiver is slated to be a simple Python api to grab a player's recent PUBG match history and store the their player stats from each individual map of a given player into it into Google Sheets.
+This project is intended to automate the process of storing a player's PUBG match history (pubg likes to reset match history, and stat tracking websites don't give you all the information or in a format I find useful)

 I have and will continue to do everything in my power to keep this project simple and concise.